back-to-school-guide to social media sanity head in phone with green background

 Be Curious – Start with a question so you can understand what’s really going on.

 Explore – Listen closely and show them you get it, even if it feels awkward.
+Exploring questions to dig deeper:

 Explain What Helps – Share a fact, story, or plan that makes the next step feel easier.